Its that time of the year again

 You paid for services in the course of your trade or business

 You paid at least $600 to the payee during the year.
-Electronic payments such as payments by credit card are not required to be reported.
+Electronic payments such as payments by credit card are not required to be reported (Currently payment you made using Zelle must be counted for 1099s) .

 Form 1099-MISC reports the miscellaneous income you paid to individuals.
-Miscellaneous income includes but is not limited:
+Miscellaneous income includes:

 At least $10 in royalties or broker payments

 At least $600 (cash payments only.
-You do not need to report payments made by credit card)
+You do not need to report payments made by credit card.
+Same rules as above)

 Rent